-1614 1615 This operation requests the server to revoke a Managed Cryptographic Object or an Opaque Object.
+This operation requests the server to revoke a Managed Cryptographic Object or an Opaque Object.
 The request SHALL NOT specify a Template object.
 The request contains a reason for the revocation (e.g., "key compromise", "cessation of operation", etc.).
 Special authentication and authorization SHOULD be enforced to perform this request (see [KMIP-UG]).
 Only the object owner or an authorized security officer SHOULD be allowed to issue this request.
 The operation has one of two effects.
-If the revocation reason is "key compromise", then the object is placed into the "compromised" state, and the Compromise Date attribute is set to the current date and time.
-Otherwise, the object is placed into the "deactivated" state, and the Deactivation Date attribute is set to the current date and time.
+If the revocation reason is "key compromise" or "CA compromise", then the object is placed into the "compromised" state; the , Date is set to the current date and time; and the Compromise Occurrence Date is set to the value (if provided) in the Revoke request and if a value is not provided in the Revoke request then Compromise Occurrence Date SHOULD be set to the Initial Date for the object.
+If the revocation reason is neither "key compromise" nor "CA compromise", the object is placed into the "deactivated" state, and the Deactivation Date is set to the current date and time.

 Request Payload Object REQUIRED Description Unique Identifier, see 3.1 No Determines the object being revoked.
 If omitted, then the ID Placeholder value is used by the server as the Unique Identifier.
 Revocation Reason, see 3.31 Yes Specifies the reason for revocation.
-Compromise Occurrence Date, see 3.29 No SHALL be specified if the Revocation Reason is 'key compromise'.
+Compromise Occurrence Date, see 3.29 No SHOULD be specified if the Revocation Reason is 'key compromise' or 'CA compromise'.

-1605 Table 185: Revoke Request Payload
+Table 196: Revoke Request Payload